An awesome personal brand statement example jumps right out at you.

 You can practice this easily.
 Dial in your brief personal brand statement that you want to present so you can recite it on autopilot.
 Having this figured out will earn you more time to discuss the nitty-gritty in a lengthier discussion.

 One thing to remember, your personal brand statement is not your job title!
 It’s the essence of who you are, distilled to just a few words.
-A great example would be: “I help your brand gain visibility online.”
+A solid personal brand statement example would be: “I help your brand gain visibility online.”

 That’s simple, succinct, and it’s enough of a teaser to get a response like: “Wow, tell me how you do that.”
 That’s your invitation to elaborate with your 30 second elevator pitch.